-Injury is usually randomly distributed across the field as the yield map in Figure 5 indicates, with the red areas being heavily infested with western bean cutworm.
-The later growth stage larvae destroy kernels at the tip of the ear and along the ear.
-Most larvae are found within 5.5 feet of the original plant.
+Injury caused by western bean cutworm larvae is usually randomly distributed across the field as the yield map in Figure 5 indicates, with the red areas being heavily infested.
+The later growth-stage larvae destroy kernels at the tip of the ear and along the ear.

+Figure 5.
+Yield map of field infested with western bean cutworm.
+Red areas are heavily infested.

+Most larvae are found within five and a half feet of the original plant.
 This movement to adjacent plants can lead to many injured ears.
-The entry point through the husk, when larvae tunnel into the ear can allow entry to pathogens resulting in ear rots and possible mycotoxins.
-Ear tip feeding may be confused with corn earworm injury but instead of one corn earworm usually located on each ear, ears infested with western bean cutworm often have multiple larvae feeding on a single ear.
+The entry point through the husk-caused when larvae tunnel into the ear-can allow entry to pathogens, resulting in ear rots and possible mycotoxin production.
+Ear tip feeding may be confused with corn earworm injury, but while there is usually only one corn earworm located on each ear, plants infested with western bean cutworm often have multiple larvae feeding on a single ear.
 Direct kernel consumption equates to an average loss of just less than four bushels per acre to 15 bushels per acre.